dietercastel/qcvc-exc/README.md

 # qcvc-exc
-Solutions to the exercies of qcvc in Julia.
+Solutions to the exercies of [qcvc (Quantum Computing for the Very Curious)](https://quantum.country/qcvc) in Julia.